andrachiritoiu/Minimal-Operating-System/README.md

-Storage Management Component for a Minimal Operating System
+# Storage Management Component for a Minimal Operating System

-Project Description:
+## Project Description
 This project is part of the development of a minimal operating system that manages and coordinates the activities of a computing system.
 The operating system acts as an intermediary, granting application programs access to machine resources.

 Our task is to implement a storage management component for a storage device (hard disk or SSD).
 Since the project is in its early stages, certain assumptions have been made to simplify development.

-    Requirements
+## Requirements
 The system operates in two possible modes:

-Unidimensional memory (linear memory allocation) Bidimensional memory (grid-based memory allocation)
+-Unidimensional memory (linear memory allocation)

-1. Unidimensional Memory Implementation
+-Bidimensional memory (grid-based memory allocation)

-In this case, the storage device functions as follows:
+## 1. Unidimensional Memory Implementation

 The storage capacity is fixed at 8MB.
 The storage is divided into 8kB blocks.